cdktf/cdktf-provider-mongodbatlas/docs/encryptionAtRest.java.md

 - *Type:* java.lang.String

+JavaScript Object Notation (JSON) object that contains the Google Cloud Key Management Service (KMS).

+Format the JSON as a string and not as an object.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.18.1/docs/resources/encryption_at_rest#service_account_key EncryptionAtRest#service_account_key}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.19.0/docs/resources/encryption_at_rest#service_account_key EncryptionAtRest#service_account_key}

 ---